Azam Ali, an Ahmadi Moslem

 The Holy Prophet, s.a.w., had with him a Complete Code (005:004), also known as the Holy Qor-aan.
 Yet a Hadeeth says that he urged people to get knowledge even if they had to crawl to China.
 China at that time was the center of worldly knowledges of math, medicine, geography, law, etc. Father followed that instruction to the letter and got the best worldly education as well.

-Father knew that education in the spiritual and worldly arenas complemented each other.
+Father knew that education in spiritual and worldly arenas complemented each other.
 He continually added to his knowledge and that of his family, his village and the visitors he saw.
 He was the lightening rod who was determined to improve the life of anyone who ever came close.
 He showed by his own example that education transformed the life of all individuals and families.
 He urged his immediate and larger family to continually acquire spiritual and temporal education.
-He life story illuminates that the road that the Best Exemplar, s.a.w., set down was best to follow.
+He life story illuminates that the road that the Best Exemplar, s.a.w., set down was the best to follow.

 Judge